-This paper is designed to challenge assumptions and values that rural clinicians may hold on the themes covered in the paper, delivered through a residential workshop conducted on a remote Northland marae and online learning activities.
+This paper is designed to increase awareness of one's own cultural and internal bias in order to improve cross cultural interaction and health inequalities and to explore issues around rural doctor’s involvement towards the end of life.
+The paper is delivered through a residential workshop conducted on a remote Northland marae and online learning activities.

 Who should do this paper?